 The main highlight of the town is the Karna Tal (lake).
 Legend has it that it was here that the mythological hero Karna, after whom Karnal is named, gave away alms to the poor and needy.
 Managed by the Haryana Tourism Authority, it offers several facilities including dining.

 You can also visit Pukka Pul, located at about 7 km from the city.
 There is a shrine here which plays venue to several events and therefore, it is very popular with the local people.

 Another must visit offered by Karnal tourism is the Kalandar Shah’s tomb made of pure marble.
 The complex also contains a mosque which is believed to have been built by the Alamgir.
 Then there is the Miran Sahib’s tomb, which also houses a mosque.
 Karnal is also home to several religious sites, such as Durga Bhawani Temple and Gurudwara Manji Sahib.

 The British too have left their imprints in Karnal.
 You can visit the Karnal Cantonment Church Tower and the Christian cemetery.

-Karnal enjoys a sub-tropical climate with three distinct seasons: summer, monsoon and winters.
+Karnal enjoys a subtropical climate with three distinct seasons: summer, monsoon and winter.